Social trust

 vega trust add alice # trust alice for all her builds

-vega trust add bob --package hello # limit bob's blast radius to the 'hello' package
+vega trust add bob --package hello # limit bob to the 'hello' package

 vega trust list